industry reputation.

 Has the construction industry changed in your 20 years of service?

 It has changed for the better.
 It has changed the image for construction.
-When I started I think I was the only female site manager around.
+When I started, I think I was the only female site manager around.
 The bigger companies don’t want to be seen as they used to.
-The wolf whistling has stopped for example but attitudes on site still remain and it’ll take a few years to bridge the gap.
+The wolf-whistling has stopped, for example, but attitudes on site still remain and it’ll take a few years to bridge the gap for women in construction.

-Have you ever felt you were discriminated against?
+Have you ever felt that you were discriminated against?

 What are some of the issues that are still within the industry?